tobiaslins/simple-library-boilerplate/README.md

 An awesome boilerplate for creating plain javascript libraries.
 Including ES6, Webpack, Mocha, ESLint

-I wanted to create a library for my company and started working on it from scratch.
-Finally I created a simple boilerplate to start with it.

 ## Includes

 - Use ES6 Syntax but built source running with ES5